NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-medium-impact.md

 ## Decisions
 * [Format](format-questions.md): both ZIP and TAR
-* [Single VS Multipart containers questions](single-vs-multipart-containers-questions.md): both single, binary split, and independently split containers
+* [Single VS Multipart containers questions](single-vs-multipart-containers-questions.md): both single, binary split, and independent containers

 ## Proposal
 Replace `content` folder with `content.zip` (or `container.tar`, for simplicity only `.zip` extension is used but they are interchangeable) container.